DataDog/integrations-extras/apache-apisix/README.md

 > To learn more about how to install the Datadog Agent, see the [Agent documentation][3].

-2. If you are new to Datadog
+2. If you are new to Datadog:

    1. First create an account by visiting www.datadoghq.com.
    2. Generate an API Key.